ALaks96/signalML/README.md

 ```
 After training on 150 epochs, we obtain a training accuracy of 93% and a test accuracy of 92% which are quite satisfying.

-All the above scripts has been formatted into a pipeline that can be executed with main.py.
+All the above scripts have been formatted into a pipeline that can be executed with main.py.
 Alternitavely, you could execute the above scripts chunk by chunk in the `Notebook/AudioSignalML.ipynb` jupyter notebook.

 The structure of our repo is the following: